vippsas/vipps-report-api/api-guide/settlement.md

 #### correction

 A `correction` entry type indicates a fully manual adjustment of the balance to resolve some unexpected problem.
-Normally you should expect to have received communication about the nature of the incident if this is ever present.
-Feel free to contact Vipps MobilePay support for further details if you see this and do not know why.
+Normally, you should expect to have received communication about the nature of the incident if this is ever present.
+Feel free to contact Vipps MobilePay support for further details if you see this and don't know why.

 #### top-up

-A deposit ("top-up") of the account, by the merchant directly transferring funds to it.
-For instance if the merchant's balance on the ledger is negative for a while, an invoice can be sent prompting the merchant to pay money to Vipps MobilePay; i.e., topping up their account so that the balance becomes positive.
+This represents a deposit ("top-up") of the account, by the merchant directly transferring funds to it.
+For instance, if the merchant's balance on the ledger is negative for a while, an invoice can be sent prompting the merchant to pay money to Vipps MobilePay (i.e., topping up their account so that the balance becomes positive).

 ### /fees entry types